James Fitzjames: Family and birth

-Illegitimate birth

-The identification of his true family has been a mystery.
-In different sources it has been suggested that he was a foundling; that he was of Irish extraction, an illegitimate son of Sir James Stephen, or a relative of the Coninghams.
-But he was actually the illegitimate son of Sir James Gambier, a minor diplomat.
+The identification of his true family had been unknown until Battersby's publication in 2010.
+In different sources it had been suggested that he was a foundling; that he was of Irish extraction, an illegitimate son of Sir James Stephen, or a relative of the Coninghams.

 Although not always successful, the Gambier family were prominent in the Royal Naval service.
-Sir James's cousin was a controversial sea lord Admiral Lord Gambier.
+Sir James' cousin was Admiral of the Fleet Lord Gambier.
 His father, and James Fitzjames' grandfather, was Vice Admiral James Gambier.
-The identity of his mother remains unknown.

-At the time of Fitzjames' birth, Sir James Gambier was in grave personal and financial difficulties.
-Sir James had been appointed British Consul-General in Rio de Janeiro in 1809 and held this office until 1814, although a diplomatic faux pas on his part meant that he had to leave Rio for England in disgrace in 1811.
-Cut off from the revenues he expected to receive in Rio, he ran up enormous debts, only saved from bankruptcy when a syndicate of his relatives and creditors, led by Admiral Lord Gambier himself, William Morton Pitt and Samuel Gambier, took over his financial affairs and placed them in trust.
+Sir James Gambier had married Jemima Snell in 1797 and the couple had 12 children altogether.
+At the time of Fitzjames' birth, Sir James was in grave financial difficulties.
+He had been appointed British Consul-General in Rio de Janeiro in 1809 and held this office until 1814.
+However the Gambiers returned to England in 1811 on account of Lady Gambier's health, never to return to Brazil.
+Cut off from the revenues he expected to receive in Rio, Sir James ran up enormous debts, only saved from bankruptcy when a syndicate of his relatives and creditors, led by Admiral Lord Gambier himself, William Morton Pitt and Samuel Gambier, took over his financial affairs and placed them in trust.

-Sir James had married Jemima Snell and the couple had 15 children altogether.
-One of their children was born within one month of the date of Fitzjames' birth and at the time the Gambiers may have been estranged.
 In 1815, with his financial affairs in the hands of trustees, Sir James resumed a diplomatic career by being appointed Consul-General to the Netherlands at The Hague, a position he held until 1825.
-He appears to have had limited contact with Fitzjames.